modelscope/FunASR/docs/get_started.md

 * DataLoader

-[comment]: <> (We support two types of DataLoaders for small and large datasets, respectively.
-By default, the small DataLoader is used and you can set `dataset_type=large` to enable large DataLoader.
-For small DataLoader, )
-We support an optional iterable-style DataLoader based on [Pytorch Iterable-style DataPipes](https://pytorch.org/data/beta/torchdata.datapipes.iter.html) for large dataset and you can set `dataset_type=large` to enable it.
+We support an optional iterable-style DataLoader based on [Pytorch Iterable-style DataPipes](https://pytorch.org/data/beta/torchdata.datapipes.iter.html) for large dataset and users can set `dataset_type=large` to enable it.

 * Configuration

-The parameters of the training, including model, optimization, dataset, etc., are specified by a YAML file in `conf` directory.
-Also, you can directly specify the parameters in `run.sh` recipe.
-Please avoid to specify the same parameters in both the YAML file and the recipe.
+The parameters of the training, including model, optimization, dataset, etc., can be set by a YAML file in `conf` directory.
+Also, users can directly set the parameters in `run.sh` recipe.
+Please avoid to set the same parameters in both the YAML file and the recipe.

 * Training Steps

 We support two parameters to specify the training steps, namely `max_epoch` and `max_update`. `max_epoch` indicates the total training epochs while `max_update` indicates the total training steps.
-If these two parameters are specified at the same time, once the training reaches any one of the two parameters, the training will be stopped.
+If these two parameters are specified at the same time, once the training reaches any one of these two parameters, the training will be stopped.

 * Tensorboard

-You can use tensorboard to observe the loss, learning rate, etc. Please run the following command:
+Users can use tensorboard to observe the loss, learning rate, etc. Please run the following command:
 ```
 tensorboard --logdir ${exp_dir}/exp/${model_dir}/tensorboard/train
 ```